mko-x/docker-compose-code-server/README.md

-# docker-code-server
+# docker-compose-code-server
-The code-server project dockerized.
+The code-server project in docker-compose.
 Run vscode remote.

 # Credits